This Lettuce Soup Recipe is a delicious way to eat your greens!

-That’s not a bad thing — it’s a delicious lettuce in salads but, seriously, even making two huge salads a day hasn’t made a dent in my lettuce patch.
+That’s not a bad thing — it’s delicious in salads but, seriously, even eating two salads a day hasn’t made a dent in my lettuce patch.
 And, unlike Romaine or Boston or buttercrunch lettuce, the red leaf stuff doesn’t work to make wraps or lettuce boats.

 What’s a girl to do?

-Leeks are grown by burying them in dirt.
-I kid you not!
+Leeks are grown by burying them in the dirt.
 You start them in the late fall or early Spring, depending on your gardening zone, in an extra deep planter with just a few inches of soil.
 As they grow, you add more soil, so only the green tops appear above the ground line.
 When they’re about 2 feet tall, with about one foot of green tops above the edge of the planter, they’re ready.

 Thanks to that growing process, though, they’re full of dirt — not just on the outside, but between the layers, too.
 So, to clean leeks, you slice all but a couple of inches of the green tops off then slice the root end away, and cut the leek down the middle lengthwise.

 Cook those leeks in 2 tablespoons of your preferred fat.
-I went with a really good extra virgin olive oil which comes in tins, so I don’t have to worry about it going rancid on the kitchen counter.
+I went with an excellent extra virgin olive oil which comes in tins, so I don’t have to worry about it going rancid on the kitchen counter.
 You could use coconut oil if you’re into that but, to be honest, it may affect the flavor.
 I’d suggest something more neutral if, for some reason, you don’t like olive oil.

 Add the lettuce one handful at a time, stirring between each until the previous handful has softened.
-This recipe uses a lot of lettuce — which is exactly what I wanted!
+This recipe uses a lot of lettuce, which is precisely what I wanted!
 Altogether, I used 16 ounces of it to make three large bowls of soup.
 That’s a lot of lettuce!

 If you want to make more or less, adjust the amount of the other ingredients.
 You can do the math.
 I have faith in you.